Ralfino26/nextjs-selhost-deployer/README.md

 That's it!
 The deployment manager will be available at `http://localhost:3000` (or your configured port).

-**Note:** The first time you run this, Docker will build the image.
+**Note:** The first time you run this, Docker will build the image from the GitHub repository.
 Subsequent starts will be instant.

 ## Configuration